- Low-impact car accidents can still result in injuries, although the insurance company may try to avoid paying a fair settlement.

 Insurance Companies Can Be Difficult to Work With

-Any costs incurred either directly or indirectly because of the accident should be documented and presented to your personal injury attorney.
+Any costs incurred either directly or indirectly because of the accident should be documented and presented to your adjuster or car injury attorney.

 The other insurance company will pay for medical expenses once it’s proven that the other driver was at fault and an agreement to settle has been reached.